livepoll/live-poll-docs/docs/sad.md

 ## 3. Architectural Goals and Constraints

 ### Server-side
-In order to be able to develop the frontend and backend independently of one another, we decided to create a REST Api.
-This also gives us the opportunity to develop other clients in addition to the angular app that is currently under development, such as a PowerPoint plugin.
+In order to be able to develop the frontend and backend independently of one another, we decided to create a REST API with a flexible interface to communicate.
+This also gives us the opportunity to develop other clients in addition to the Angular app that is currently under development, such as a PowerPoint plugin.

 ### Client-side
 On the client side we use Angular to develop a modern single-page client application.